Dalvany/dalvany-image-panel/README.md

 value and a suffix).

 - Click to open : enable link support.
+- Open in new tab : allow to open link in a new tab.
+Default is enable.
 - Base URL (optional) : the start of the URL where to fetch image.
 Can be left empty if `icon field` already contains the base URL.
 This option support variable.
 - Link field : field that contains the value.
 The special value `Don't use a field` allow not to use any field, the